 - What are the global forces that are challenging our organization’s success?

-- The critical difference between technical and adaptive challenges.
+- What are the critical differences between technical and adaptive challenges?

-- The most effective conflict method for leading adaptive changes.
+- What is the most effective conflict method for leading adaptive changes?

 - Different organizations need to address adaptive changes differently.

-- Analyzing organizational requirements for change, applying these insights to your
+- We’ll analyze organizational requirements for change and apply these insights to your organization.

 - A wide variety of organizations have done away with management hierarchy and are moving to self-management.

-- What your organization might do to move closer to self-management.
+- What can your organization do to move closer to self-management?

-- What kind of inner work you as a leader must undertake to be able to tap into the
+- As a leader, what kind of inner work must you undertake to be able to tap into the power of dialogue?

-- Using the Leadership Practices Inventory (LPI) 360 degree anonymous collegial feedback, learn how your management and leadership behaviors are perceived.
+- We’ll use the Leadership Practices Inventory (LPI) 360-degree anonymous collegial feedback to determine how your management behaviors are perceived.

 - We’ll develop a self-improvement plan using the LPI.